 Non-Post Secondary

-□□Partial Secondary School ☐☐ Secondary School Completion
+□□Partial Secondary School □ Secondary School Completion

 Post Secondary

-□□1-Year Certificate □□4-Year Degree
+□□1-Year Certificate □ 4-Year Degree

-□□2-Year Diploma ☐☐ Masters Degree
+□2-Year Diploma □ □ Masters Degree

-⊠□ 3-Year Diploma/Degree □□Post Graduate Degree
+⊠□ 3-Year Diploma/Degree Post Graduate Degree

+0

+□ Professional Designation Specify:

-□□Professional Designation Specify: □□Other Specify:
+□□Other Specify:

-A) Specify and describe any program speciality, certification or professional designation necessary to fulfil the requirements of the position.
+A) Specify and describe any program speciality, certification, or professional designation necessary to fulfil the requirements of the position.

-3-year diploma/degree (or equivalent) in a relevant field of study such as Business Administration or Human Resources.
+Three Year degree in a relevant field of study such as Business Administration or Human Resources.
 Studies that include a strong emphasis on Human Resources and Labour/Industrial Relations preferred.
 An equivalent combination of education and experience will be considered.